PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

 		$('#rp_playlist').append('<li />');
 	});

-For each empty playlist item, append the corresponding video link from the videoLinks array:
+For each empty playlist item, append the corresponding video link from the `videoLink`s array:

 	$('#rp_playlist li').each(function(i){
 		$(this).append(videoLinks[i]);
 	});

 Init video player (feel free to substitute your own.
-If yours doesn't have an onChange event, listen for a click event on each playlist item instead).
+If yours doesn't have an `onChange` event, listen for a click event on each playlist item instead).

-onChange: Wait until the player has updated the current video, then get the index of the current video and show its corresponding video description.
+`onChange`: Wait until the player has updated the current video, then get the index of the current video and show its corresponding video description.
 Hide the other descriptions.

 	$("#rp_playlist").responsiveplaylist({
 		onChange: function(){